pet00184/flarepred/README.md

 # flarepred
-Repository for the early-onset flare trigger system that will be utilized in the FOXSI and HI-C lauches.
+Repository for the Early Large Solar flare Alert (ELSA) and ANother Near-realtime Alert (ANNA) systems that were used in the April 2024 FOXSI-4 and HI-C lauches.

+ELSA and ANNA will be used in the Winter 2025/2026 FOXSI-5 launch!
+---

 ## To Set-up